Omaha, NE – One Injured in Three-Vehicle Crash on Ames Ave

 The days following a collision can be overwhelming.
 At Harris & Associates, we specialize in reviewing complex injury cases across Nebraska and clarifying the essential legal pathways available to you.

-If you have been involved in a crash in Omaha or anywhere in Nebraska, contact Harris & Associates at (402) 397-1202.
+If you have been involved in a crash in Omaha or anywhere in Nebraska, we encourage you to contact Harris & Associates at (402) 397-1202.
 Our Omaha car accident lawyer will help you navigate the recovery process and ensure you understand the options available for your specific situation.

 Note: This post is based on information obtained from publicly available secondary sources.
 While we strive to ensure the accuracy of the information presented, Harris & Associates, P.C, L.L.O has not independently verified all details of the incident reported.
 If you notice any inaccuracies or missing information, please contact Harris & Associates, P.C, L.L.O so we can promptly review and update the content.